ReBoot: Distributed statistical learning via refitting bootstrap samples

 \subsubsection{Logistic regression}

-In each Monte Carlo experiment, we first generate $N = 6000$ independent observations $\{(\bx_i, Y_i)\}_{i \in [N]}$ of $(\bx, Y)$ satisfying that $\bx \sim \cN(\mathbf{0}_{p}, \bI_p)$ and that $Y | \bx \sim \mathrm{Ber}\big((1 + e ^ {-\bx ^ \top \bbeta ^ *}) ^ {-1}\big)$, where $\bbeta^ * = 0.2\times\bone_p$.
+In each Monte Carlo experiment, we first generate $N = 24,000$ independent observations $\{(\bx_i, Y_i)\}_{i \in [N]}$ of $(\bx, Y)$ satisfying that $\bx \sim \cN(\mathbf{0}_{p}, \bI_p)$ and that $Y | \bx \sim \mathrm{Ber}\big((1 + e ^ {-\bx ^ \top \bbeta ^ *}) ^ {-1}\big)$, where $\bbeta^ * = 0.2\times\bone_p$.
 We then divide $N$ observations into $m$ subsamples, each of which has $n = N / m$ observations, and solve for a local MLE of $\bbeta ^ *$ on each subsample.
-Finally, we apply ReBoot, averaging, SAVGM and CSL with one or two rounds of gradient communication to estimate $\bbeta ^ *$.
-In ReBoot, we correctly specify $f_{\bx}$ to be the PDF of $\cN(\bzero_p, \bI_p)$ and set $\widetilde n = 100n$.
+Finally, we apply ReBoot, averaging, SAVGM and CSL with one rounds of gradient communication to estimate $\bbeta ^ *$.
+In ReBoot, we correctly specify $f_{\bx}$ to be the probability density function (PDF) of $\cN(\bzero_p, \bI_p)$ and set $L = 1$, $B = 1$, $T = 1000$ and $\mu = 0.1$.
 In SAVGM, we choose the subsampling rate $r = 0.5$; a smaller $r$ causes failure of convergence of the MLE procedure, while a larger $r$ gives worse estimation accuracy.
 Figure \ref{fig:1} compares the MSE and bias in terms of estimating $\bbeta ^ *$ of all these methods based on $200$ independent Monte Carlo experiments with $N$ fixed and $m$ growing.
-We have the following observations: \begin{enumerate} \item The MSE and bias of all the investigated approaches tend to increase as $m$ increases. \item When $m \le 60$, ReBoot and CSL yield similar bias and MSE regardless of $p = 5$ or $p = 10$. \item When $m > 80$, ReBoot yields significantly less bias and MSE than CSL with either one or two rounds of gradient communication.
+We have the following observations: \begin{enumerate} \item The MSE and bias of all the investigated approaches tend to increase as $m$ increases. \item When $m$ is large, ReBoot yields significantly less bias and MSE than CSL.
 In particular, their performance gap increases as $m$ grows.
-This is consistent with the high-order dependence of the MSE and bias of ReBoot on the subsample size $n$ in Theorem \ref{thm:glm_reboot_mse}. \item The superiority of ReBoot is even more substantial when $p$ is larger (compare (a1) and (b1)). \item As illustrated in panel (a2), the bias of ReBoot can be smaller than that of the full-sample MLE, which resonates with Theorem \ref{thm:glm_reboot_mse}. \item Averaging and SAVGM are much worse than CSL and ReBoot in all the cases. \end{enumerate}
+This is consistent with the high-order dependence of the MSE and bias of ReBoot on the subsample size $n$ in Theorem \ref{thm:glm_reboot_mse}. \item {When $p$ grows from $5$ to $50$}, the superiority of ReBoot becomes more substantial in terms of both bias and MSE. \item Averaging and SAVGM are much worse than CSL and ReBoot in all the cases. \end{enumerate}